7 of the most brilliant, bonkers Premier League night games

-This should have been a comfortable victory, then, and it was – but for the hosts.
-Franz Carr opened the scoring for the Blades with a brilliant finish after bamboozling two markers with a slick turn, before a comical headed own goal from defender Andy Gray set the tone for a Spurs collapse.
+This should have been a comfortable victory, then, and it was – but not for Spurs.
+Franz Carr opened the scoring for the Blades with a brilliant finish after bamboozling two markers with a slick turn, before a comical headed own goal from defender Andy Gray set the tone for a Tottenham collapse.

 Ten minutes later they were 4-0 down via an Ian Bryson brace.
 Brian Deane and Paul Rogers completed the rout, but Spurs chairman Alan Sugar stopped short of firing Doug Livermore... until the end of the season, anyway.

 6. West Ham 3-4 Wimbledon (Sep 9, 1998)

 The 1998/99 season started well for both sides, who went into this London derby unbeaten.
 The Hammers raced into a three-goal lead after only 27 minutes thanks to goals from ex-Arsenal team-mates John Hartson and Ian Wright (two).
 The former would go on to sign for the Dons in January for £7.5 million, becoming their most expensive player ever.

 Marcus Gayle pulled one back for the south Londoners but they went in at half-time 3-1 down.
 Joe Kinnear’s team talk clearly worked (apparently they used to), as his side dominated the second half.

 An error from West Ham centre-back Javier Margas was gobbled up by Jason Euell, before another goal from Gayle brought the teams level.
 And, with nine minutes remaining, substitute Efan Ekoku won it for the Dons to ensure their travelling supporters’ journey home on the District Line was a chirpy one.